GrinonBarrett/Taksidos/Core Rules/Creatures/Brachiosaurus.md

 **Creature Type**: Brachiosaurus are Beasts.

-**Size**: Brachiosaurus tend to be about 20-24 yards in length, frequently stand between 26-31 feet tall, and weigh between {resume} 28,300-46,900 kilos.
+**Size**: Brachiosaurus tend to be about 59-72 feet in length, frequently stand between 26-31 feet tall, and weigh between 64,400-103,400 pounds.
 They are large creatures.

-**Hitpoints**: An alashanasaurus has 5 hitpoints.
+**Hitpoints**: A brachiosaurus has at least 5 hitpoints.

 **Attributes**:
 [Body] 34 (+11)